Code-Institute-Submissions/beep-boop/README.md

 For more verbose sections of the website, the font **'DM Mono'** from Google Fonts was used as it has a vaguely digital feel to it which suits the computer game aesthetic, whilst remaining clearly legible.
 This font can be found in the **'How to play'** modal, as well as in the descriptions of the difficulty options.
 [Click here to view DM mono font in use.](assets/images/readme-images/dm-mono-font.jpg)

 The font **'Digital-7'** was used in the level display to give the effect of it being an old LCD display, similar to that found on calculators.
-This helped add to the illusion of the website being a physical toy.
+This helps add to the illusion of the website being a physical toy.
 [Click here to view the level display.](assets/images/readme-images/level-display.jpg)

 <a name="features"></a>
 ## Features